 On the 9th May 2017 the federal budget announced some substantial new rules relating to Tax Depreciation.
-These rule changes were effective immediately and affect property investors who purchase second hand residential and/or commercial investment properties.
+These rule changes were effective immediately and affect property investors who purchase second hand residential investment properties.

 This makes getting a Tax Depreciation Report even more critical for second hand properties to ensure that every last bit of depreciation is correctly claimed in an effort to reduce your taxable income.

 For all new residential investment properties, where you are the first owner of the property, the rules have NOT changed in any way and these properties remain fully depreciable as per normal.